 When establishing a special assessment district for a lake project, care should be taken to ensure the district only includes those properties that directly benefit from the proposed improvement.
 Typically, this will include all lakefront properties and back lots with deeded or dedicated lake access.
 To avoid legal challenges, assessments should be levied in a fair, consistent, and equitable manner.
 All similarly situated properties should be assessed the same.
 For special assessments to be defendable, two requirements must be met: 1) the improvement funded by the special assessment must confer a special benefit upon the assessed properties beyond that provided to the community as a whole, and 2) the amount of the special assessment must be reasonably proportionate to the benefits derived from the improvement.

 Part 309 requires that lake boards advertise for bids and that a contract be let to the lowest bidder giving adequate security for the performance of the contract.
 However, a lake board reserves the right to reject any and all bids.
 Lake boards also have the option of contracting directly with a local, incorporated, nonprofit homeowners association whose membership is open to all residents in the special assessment district, without advertising for public bids.

-additional insured.
+The vast majority of lake board projects are competitively bid.
+However, if a lake board elects to contract with a homeowners association, care should be taken to ensure the association is properly insured and that the lake board is named as an additional insured.
 Further, the homeowners association should not be allowed to use this provision to contract the work to another entity to avoid the competitive bidding process.
 Finally, the association must provide adequate security for the performance of the contract.